lingui/js-lingui/docs/ref/lingui-cli.rst

 .. lingui-cli:: compile [--strict] [--format <format>] [--verbose]

-This command compiles message catalogs in :conf:`localeDir` and writes minified Javascript files.
-Each message is replace with function call, which returns translated message.
+This command compiles message catalogs in :conf:`localeDir` and outputs minified Javascript files.
+Each message is replaced with a function that returns the translated message when called.

-Also language data (plurals) are written to message catalog as well.
+Also, language data (pluralizations) are written to the message catalog as well.

 .. lingui-cli-option:: --strict

-Fail when some catalog has missing translations.
+Fail if a catalog has missing translations.

 .. lingui-cli-option:: --format <format>

-Format of message catalogs (see :conf:`format` option)
+Format of message catalogs (see :conf:`format` option).

 .. lingui-cli-option:: --verbose

-Prints additional information
+Prints additional information.